 PLB’s need replacement batteries on a regular basis (each unit will state the number of years between replacement) and most of the authorised servicing centers will perform a more thorough beacon test prior to returning your unit.
 If the device gets a particularly hard impact, consider getting it serviced to give you peace of mind that it will still work when it has to.

 Although weight is a consideration for many, modern electronic communication devices are so light that there is little excuse for not carrying more than one, especially in a group situation.

 Consider having one of your devices that can perform two-way communications.

 There is a common misconception that PLB’s are required to be ‘waterproof’.
-The concept of waterproofness is a bit misleading.
+The concept of waterproofness is often a bit misleading.
 Any shell or membrane designed to keep water out has a limit to the pressure it can withstand.
 Nothing is ever fully waterproof, there are only degrees of water-resistance.
-(Just watch any movie involving Submarines….)
+(Just watch any movie involving submarines….)

 So what does this mean to me?

-For emergency situations where actual immersion in water is unlikely, and rain is the main issue, then a IPx6 or more rating is quite sufficient.
+For emergency situations where actual immersion in water is unlikely, and rain is the main issue, then an IPx6 or more rating is quite sufficient.
 But things become different quickly if you are a tramper who has been washed away when crossing a flooded river, or a canyoner, kayaker or packrafter in distress.
 In environments with powerful currents, the actual water pressure that can be exerted on the unit can easily exceed even the highest IP ratings and enter the unit.